annapanana/g-alicia-lecture-demos/README.md

 This is source code for the demos I give in the g36 classes.

+## Presentation slide decks

+These are the PDF files in the root directory, and are the lectures I presented to go along with these demos

 ## Demos

+The source code for each demo

-+ **directives-filters-expressions-component**: This is a very simple component made to demonstrate filters, expressions, and directives.
++ **expressions-filters-builtin-directives**: This is a very simple component made to demonstrate filters, expressions, and directives.
 Oringally presented 03 January 2017.